Verifiable-Reference-Letter/frontend/Notes.md

   })
 ```

-### Verification
+#### Verification
-- we talked a lil above about the signature and how in verification we need these r, s, and v parts
+- we talked a little about the signature above and how in verification we need these r, s, and v parts
 - r and s make up 64 bytes, each taking up 32 bytes or 64 chars each
-- v takes up the final byte
+- v is derived from the final byte
   - for example 1c (in hex) would be 28 in decimal
 - as seen in the following code we can derive this manually or just use ethereumjs to do so with EthUtil.fromRpcSig(signature)